Table Of Contents

-I met a lot of unethical people in the earlier stages of my adult life before I got deep into Chinese metaphysics.
-These are people who will not think twice about taking advantage of others or swindling someone’s money.
-Hand to heart and I’m not making this up, I still get fed information on these people I’ve crossed paths with because they making really interesting case studies of Category 4 people and how some people continue on their path of self-destruction.
-Needless to say, their lives are hell now and it’s almost as though some mysterious force is making sure their life remains a living hell until they learn their lesson and admit their wrongdoing.
+I met many unethical people in the earlier stages of my adult life before I got deep into Chinese metaphysics.
+These people will not think twice about taking advantage of others or swindling someone’s money.
+Hand to heart, and I’m not making this up, I still get fed information on these people I’ve crossed paths with because they are making really interesting case studies of Category 4 people and how some people continue on their path of self-destruction.
+Needless to say, their lives are hell now, and it’s almost as though some mysterious force is making sure their life remains a living hell until they learn their lesson and admit their wrongdoing.

-A common quote you’ll often hear is 「福祸无门，唯人自召」 which basically means whatever we go through, it’s brought onto to us by ourselves.
-A lesson common saying is:《太甲》曰：「天作孽，犹可违；自作孽，不可活」。It basically means calamities sent from Heavens can still be avoided, but no one is able to survive calamities brought on by himself.
+A common quote you’ll often hear is 「福祸无门，唯人自召」, which basically means whatever we go through, it’s brought onto to us by ourselves.
+A lesson common saying is:《太甲》曰：「天作孽，犹可违；自作孽，不可活」。It means calamities sent from Heavens can still be avoided, but no one can survive calamities brought on by himself.

 I won’t start a debate on why bad people have to exist for now, but you can see it from the perspective that they serve an important purpose in driving the good forward too.
-I don’t want to get preachy here, but please just know nothing good ever happens to people who are evil.
+I don’t want to get preachy here, but please know nothing good ever happens to evil people.
 Don’t be one of them.

 Quoting Chinese Sages Out Of Context For The Sake Of Sale

 For example, 「画地自限」is often quoted in books that translate The Analects by Confucius into modern-day Chinese.
-There was a case I came across where 「画地自限」 was quoted and the person goes on immediately pitch BaZi as the embodiment of what Confucius taught because BaZi can help you achieve breakthroughs and one should not 「画地自限」，meaning to draw a line and restrict yourself.
+There was a case I came across where 「画地自限」 was quoted, and the person goes on immediately pitch BaZi as the embodiment of what Confucius taught because BaZi can help you achieve breakthroughs.
+One should not 「画地自限」， meaning to draw a line and restrict yourself.

 The full quote is supposed to be 冉求曰：「非不说子之道，力不足也。子曰：力不足者，中道而废，今女画。」Confucius was not trying to tell his student to stop being a pusillanimous person and do whatever he dreams of doing.
 The student 冉伯牛 was actually very ill and was surviving on a single bowl of rice and a gourd dish of drink every day.
 The preceding verse of 子曰：「贤哉回也，一箪食，一瓢饮，在陋巷，人不堪其忧，回也不改其乐。贤哉回也。」indicates this.

-That chapter was meant to portray Confucius’s virtues and that he was being a good teacher by, firstly, visiting his ill student at home, and secondly, giving his student encouragement because most people would have given up any noble pursuits by now, which in 冉伯牛’s case would be to further his studies. 「今女画」 is often the part that gets translates into「画地自限」。Basically, Confucius comforting his student because of his circumstances.
-Confucius wasn’t going “Get up and study!
-Embrace your dreams and transcend your chart you weakling!” 「非不说子之道，力不足也」indicates 冉伯牛’s willingness to still study, but his ill-health prevents him from doing so.
+That chapter was meant to portray Confucius’s virtues and that he was a good teacher by, firstly, visiting his ill student at home and, secondly, giving his student encouragement because most people would have given up any noble pursuits by now, which 冉伯牛’s case would be to further his studies. 「今女画」 is often the part that gets translated into「画地自限」。 Confucius comforted his student because of his circumstances.
+Confucius wasn’t going, “Get up and study!
+Embrace your dreams and transcend your chart, you weakling!” 「非不说子之道，力不足也」indicates 冉伯牛’s willingness to study still, but his ill health prevents him from doing so.

-Confucius did not encourage anyone to go recklessly beyond one’s capabilities or limits.「书不尽言，言不尽意」is understandable, but ignorance and quoting Confucius out of context to close a sale is another and it only serves to bastardize everything good about Chinese culture and philosophy.
+Confucius did not encourage anyone to go recklessly beyond one’s capabilities or limits.「书不尽言 言不尽意」is understandable, but ignorance and quoting Confucius out of context to close a sale is another, and it only serves to bastardize everything good about Chinese culture and philosophy.
 It’s dangerous for a consumer or layman to misinterpret the Chinese sages and approach Chinese metaphysics with a completely incorrect mindset.
-I hope everyone understands why I often say you need to give Chinese history and culture its due respect if you are serious about this field, and why a lot of things are twisted for the sake of a sale.
+I hope everyone understands why I often say you need to give Chinese history and culture its due respect if you are serious about this field and why many things are twisted for the sake of a sale.